These Are 12 of the Most Beautiful White Sand Beaches in Europe

 © Aetherial / Adobe Stock

-As expected, many tourists visit the beach to admire the impressive colors, but there is more to do.
-Elafonisi Beach also has a shallow lagoon with turquoise waters to swim in, and watersports are popular in the area.
+As expected, many tourists visit the coastline to admire the impressive colors, but there is more to do.
+Elafonisi also has a shallow lagoon with turquoise waters to swim in, and watersports are popular in the area.
 Popular activities in the lagoon include paddle boarding and windsurfing.
-Useful amenities at Elafonisi Beach include beach umbrellas, sun loungers, beach bars, and toilets.
+Useful amenities at Elafonisi include umbrellas, sun loungers, bars, and toilets.

 Travel Tips

-• Try Paddleboarding: Rent a paddleboard for €15 ($16) per hour at the beach rental stations.
+• Try Paddleboarding: Rent a paddleboard for €15 ($16) per hour at rental stations.

-• Visit Early: Arrive by 8 AM to avoid the midday crowds and find a quiet spot on the beach.
+• Visit Early: Arrive by 8 AM to avoid the midday crowds and find a quiet spot.

 Read also: Must-Visit Beaches in Greece